vincentfpgarcia/from-pytorch-to-coreml/step3.md

 Second, I define a dummy input.
 This means I create a tensor having a size compatible with what the network is expecting.
 In my case, the network has been trained with mini-batches of size 10x3x32x32 (batch size, channels, height, width).
 I simply create here a random tensor of size 1x3x32x32 corresponding to a batch of 1 image.

 Third, I define a name for the input and output nodes.
-In my case, I have 1 input (the image) and 1 output (10 values).
-This is very important to give meaningful name to the network inputs/outputs for later use.
-If well done, one would not need to know anything about the network to know how to use it.
+In my case, I have 1 input (the image) and 1 output (array of 10 values).
+This is very important to give meaningful input / output names to the network nodes for later use.
+If done well, one would not need to know anything about the network to know how to use it.

-Finally, I convert the
+Finally, I convert the PyTorch model into an ONNX model.
+Note that I pass the input / output names to the conversion function.

 ```python
 import torch